SuddalaSankeerthana/sankeerthana_Assignment_smartVillage/README.md

 npm install -g typescript
 ```

-- You need to install prompt-sync for running this application.
+- You need to save prompt-sync dependencie for running this application.
 ```
 npm install --save prompt-sync
 ```